 The Dutch Central Bank has a visitors center located across from the bank’s main headquarters.
 At the visitors center you’ll find interactive displays regarding the bank’s tasks and impact on people’s daily lives.
 Although the ground floor is free of entry, the first floor is with a guide and will need to be reserved in advance.
 Open on business days 9:00am-5:00pm.
 Sarphatistraat 1.

 35 – De Poezenboot: The Catboat

 Calling all cat lovers to visit the Poezenboot floating cat sanctuary!
 It hosts stray cats, pet cats, abandoned cats, and more cats.
-It is completely free to visit so if you love cats, this is your place to be.
+Basically, all the cats there are.
+Luckily, it is one of the many completely free things to do in Amsterdam so if you love cats, this is your place to be.
 Singel 38 G, 1015 AB, Amsterdam, Netherlands.

 36 – Monnickendam and Marken